 A one-off job a decade and a half ago has turned into a major stream of business for Channing Engineering, which employs eight people at its workshop in the village of Pinchbeck.

-Run by Colin Channing, the company makes parts that are in high demand for fish farming businesses in Norway, the Faroe Islands and in Canada.
+Run by Colin Channing, the company makes parts that are in high demand for fish farming businesses in Norway, the Faroe Islands and Canada.
 As a result, more than half of its work is now exported and, unlike many currently, the firm has no worries about the implications of Brexit with all of its main sales destinations outside the EU.

 With business continuing to grow due to its reputation for quality and reliability, Mr Channing and his team have decided to replace one of their Bridgeport machining centres, working with the Engineering Technology Group (ETG) to purchase a new Hardinge GX710S.

 “The previous machine was a highly reliable piece of kit, so it made sense to get another Bridgeport,” pointed out Colin.

 “It has been a while since we’ve had to replace a piece of equipment and it was the first time we have worked with ETG.
 Everything went very smoothly and, when any issues did crop up, we received a rapid response, which is just what you want with a significant investment.”

 The Bridgeport Hardinge GX710S is a three-axis vertical machining centre with 20 tools on an ATC carousel and a single spindle speed of up to 12,000rpm.
 Table size is 800 x 400mm and the X/Y/Z axis offers 710/400 and 430mm.